General Information – All Stalls

 - All leads and electrical appliances must have a valid and current safety test tag.
 An electrician will be on site before the Festival and able to test electrical items at a reduced fee to stallholders.

-- Double adaptors are not allowed.
+- Double adaptors are not allowed at all.
 Power boards must be commercial grade with individual switches for each outlet and a Residual Current Device safety switch.
 Examples below:

-SITE INDUCTION We love to keep you safe, so please ensure that you and all of your staff who will be onsite during set-up and pack-down complete our online Site Safety Induction.
+We love to keep you safe, so please ensure that you and all of your staff who will be onsite during set-up and pack-down complete our online Site Safety Induction.
 A link to the Site Induction will be live in January.
-And don’t forget hi-vis vests and closed shoes for you, your staff and any family on site in set-up and pack-down periods – even your kids!
+In addition, do not forget hi-vis vests and closed shoes for you, your staff and any family on site in set-up and pack-down periods – even your kids!

 Festival management is proud of its ethical and environmental management record and strives to ensure environmentally sustainable practices are implemented at the Festival, including by its stallholders.
 The Festival provides waste management on site including collection of general waste, recycling, composting, and grey water and oil disposal.
 Stallholders of food stalls that require grey water and oil disposal should notify of this requirement in their application, as this will impact stall positioning and ensure the Festival has sufficient waste storage available.